Evgkl98/langGrind/README.md

   - User can choose one of four languages for the app (the language list will be expanded in the future)
   - Feedback feature directly in the app

 ## Project Management

-- The whole depeloping process was maintained by [Jira](https://www.atlassian.com/software/jira)
+- The whole depeloping process (tasks and progress tracking) was maintained by [Jira](https://www.atlassian.com/software/jira)

 ## Addition